johnwei417/spring-blog-microservices/README.md

 * zuul-gateway: api gateway

 ## Test Api
-* all requests should go to gateway which is localhost:10000, base on which server you want access, include prefix such as "blog" to access blog server
+* all requests should go to gateway which is localhost:10000, base on which server you want access, include prefix such as "blog" to access blog server.

 **Note**
 Documentation not finish yet, if you want test apis, please check gateway config. and apis defined inside each controllers in microservices